Hitmasu/Jitex/README.md

 /// <remarks>
 ///     We replace SimpleSum to return the PID of process.
 To do this, normally we need
 ///     reference assembly (System.Diagnostics.Process) and class Process.
-///     In this case, the original module, dont have any reference to Diagnostics and class Process.
+///     In this case, we dont have any reference to Diagnostics or class Process.
-///     As we pass a MetadataToken from Process.GetCurrentProcess().Id, its necessary resolve that manually,
+///     We pass MetadataToken from Process.GetCurrentProcess().Id and resolve that manually,
 ///     because CLR dont have any information about that in original module.
 /// </remarks>
 public static class ExternLibrary {